radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

     - legacyexchangedn
     - PrimaryGroupID

-- `servers`
-File that contains in each line a name of an AD server, if the file is not specified, the script will extract all the ActiveDirectory domains data in the current forest.
+- `servers`: File that contains in each line a name of an AD server, if the file is not specified, the script will extract all the ActiveDirectory domains data in the current forest.

-- `credential`
-File containing PSCredential used to extract objects in ActiveDirectory, see example to create and store PSCredential object to a file, if not set current session credential will be used.
+- `credential`: File containing PSCredential used to extract objects in ActiveDirectory, see example to create and store PSCredential object to a file, if not set current session credential will be used.

-- `logLevel`
-This parameters allow to specify a log level.
-The default value is `Error` .Possible values are:
+- `logLevel`: This parameters allow to specify a log level.
+The default value is `Error`.Possible values are:
   - Error
   - Warning
   - Info
   - Debug

-- `errAction`
-Specify the action to perform if an error occur.
+- `errAction`: Specify the action to perform if an error occur.
 The default value is `Stop`.
 The possible values are:
   - Continue
   - SilentlyContinue
   - Stop

-- `port`
-LDAP server port.
+- `port`: LDAP server port.
 The default value is 389.

-- `authType`
-Authentication method to use in LDAP connection, for more details refer to [https://msdn.microsoft.com/fr-fr/library/system.directoryservices.protocols.authtype(v=vs.110).aspx]
+- `authType`: Authentication method to use in LDAP connection, for more details refer to [https://msdn.microsoft.com/fr-fr/library/system.directoryservices.protocols.authtype(v=vs.110).aspx]

-- `useSSL`
-Boolean value to activate SecureSocketLayer on LDAP connection.
+- `useSSL`: Boolean value to activate SecureSocketLayer on LDAP connection.
 The default value is 'False'.

-- `customHrAttributes`
-Path to a file that contains a custom mapping between HR attributes and AD attributes.
+- `customHrAttributes`: Path to a file that contains a custom mapping between HR attributes and AD attributes.

 The file specified in the option `customHrAttributes` can be used to override the default mapping.
 The file must be a CSV file and have the following format: